-- Further, the government of Canada must hold consultations with the affected provinces and territories.
+- The government of Canada would first have to hold consultations with the affected provinces.
 Under the Emergency Management Act, I am responsible for establishing arrangements for such consultations.

-- The Emergency Management Act, a separate statute, sets out my responsibilities for exercising emergency management leadership in Canada.
-This includes coordinating emergency management activities among government institutions, in cooperation with other entities.
+- The Emergency Management Act also sets out my responsibilities for exercising emergency management leadership in Canada.
+This includes coordinating emergency management activities among government institutions, and other entities.

-- I exercise this leadership in close cooperation with my provincial and territorial counterparts through the Federal-Provincial-Territorial Table of Ministers Responsible for Emergency Management, which is in turn supported by Senior Officials Responsible for Emergency Management.
+- I exercise this leadership in close cooperation with my provincial and territorial counterparts through FPT Table of Ministers Responsible for Emergency Management.
+This FPT Table is supported by FPT officials through Senior Officials Responsible for Emergency Management.

-- The Emergency Management Act also allows me to recommend to the Governor in Council certain measures that may be required as we respond to COVID-19.
-These measures include:
+- The Emergency Management Act also allows me to recommend to the Governor in Council some measures that may be required as we respond to the COVID-19.
+This includes: